spences10/scottspence.com/posts/2022/01/15/use-houdini-with-svelte/index.md

 Add Prettier for code formatting? › Yes
 ```

-Once it's finished I can change directory into the project install
+Once it's finished I can change directory into the project and install
-dependencies
+the dependencies.

 ```bash
 # change directory into the newly created project